kofimuad/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that returns a list with all values multiplied by a number without using any loops. map(func, seq) the function here would be replaced by lambda(variables: equation). then all would be in a list.

+## Task 12 - Roman to integer
+Create a function def roman_to_int(roman_string): that converts a roman numeral to an interger